mysteriumnetwork/docs/docs/architecture/node-high-level.md

 ### Service proposal

-A proposal encodes the proposal format version, provider description, qualitative service definition, and a list of methods to reaching the provider's node.
+A proposal encodes the proposal format version, provider description, qualitative service definition, and a list of methods for reaching the provider's node.

 The provider's identity agent then signs this proposal and the node invokes a service announcement to the Discovery API.
 The proposal becomes publicly available for everyone.